jmarksk/DrugReviewAnalysis/README.md

 # Data understanding/preprocessing

-- Tokenizing and creating the tf-idf matrix.
+- Tokenizing and creating the tf-idf and word-embedding inputs.

 # Data modeling